 - Every week for the next five weeks, watch a newly-released video published on Edmodo’s Community Page.

 - Complete the corresponding module of the PD course here on our Edmodo Training Site hosted on Teachable.

 - At the end of the series, receive a certificate for your hard work!

 Check out the Course Curriculum below to see the available course modules.
-Enroll for free and check back each week for the latest episode and module.
-Simply log back in to access it!
+Then, enroll for free and check back each week for the latest episode and module.
+Then, log back in to access it!

 My presentation on EdmodoCon 2020: The value of interactive video and how to create it 🎬

 What are the benefits of using a video in the classroom?

 - Including an authentic content created by the teacher;